 Each success tends to be born from tragedy.
 Nathan Hale was recruited to be one of the first spies for the Continental Army.
 Hale was given orders to pose as a school teacher and go behind enemy lines.
 Once behind enemy lines he would learn the positions of the British army and deliver any information of use back to the Continental Army and George Washington.
 His attempt was doomed from the start.

 Hale was not a trained spy, did not have a good cover, and was much too trusting.
-While in New York gaining intelligence he came into contact with a man named Richard Roberts.
-Roberts was a skilled tracker, veteran of the French and Indian War, leader of the Queen’s Rangers, and had a special knack for exposing secret plots.
+While in New York gaining intelligence he came into contact with a man named Robert Rogers.
+Rogers was a skilled tracker, veteran of the French and Indian War, leader of the Queen’s Rangers, and had a special knack for exposing secret plots.
 Rogers was able to gain Hale’s trust and at the perfect moment capture him just before he crossed back into patriot territory.
 When Hale was caught he was carrying incriminating documents and sentenced to hang.

 Culper Spy Ring Facts: Establishment